Switzerland: Climate change

+and extreme weather events, including heat waves and heavy rainfall, have become more frequent.
+Since the pre-industrial period of 1871–1900, the national average temperature has risen by 2.9 °C, more than twice the global average.

+Since 1971, warming has increased continuously every decade.

+The nationwide average annual temperature in 2022 reached 7.4 °C (1.6 °C above the 1991–2020 norm), the highest value since measurements began in 1864.

+The nine warmest years in Switzerland were all recorded after 2010, with 2022 being the hottest year, followed by 2023, 2024, 2018 and 2020.

 Environment

 Switzerland contains two terrestrial ecoregions: Western European broadleaf forests and Alps conifer and mixed forests.

 Switzerland's many small valleys separated by high mountains often host unique ecologies.
 The mountainous regions themselves offer a rich range of plants not found at other altitudes.
 The climatic, geological and topographical conditions of the alpine region make for a fragile ecosystem that is particularly sensitive to climate change.
 According to the 2014 Environmental Performance Index, Switzerland ranks first among 132 nations in safeguarding the environment, due to its high scores on environmental public health, its heavy reliance on renewable sources of energy (hydropower and geothermal energy), and its level of greenhouse gas emissions.
 In 2020 it was ranked third out of 180 countries.
 The country pledged to cut GHG emissions by 50% by 2030 compared to the level of 1990 and plans to reach zero emissions by 2050.

 However, access to biocapacity in Switzerland is far lower than the world average.
-In 2016, Switzerland had 1.0 hectares of biocapacity per person within its territory, 40 percent less than world average of 1.6.
+In 2016, Switzerland had 1.0 hectares of biocapacity per person within its territory, 40 per cent less than world average of 1.6.
 In contrast, in 2016, Swiss consumption required 4.6 hectares of biocapacity – their ecological footprint, 4.6 times as much as Swiss territory can support.
 The remainder comes from other countries and the shared resources (such as the atmosphere impacted by greenhouse gas emissions).
 Switzerland had a 2019 Forest Landscape Integrity Index mean score of 3.53/10, ranking it 150th globally out of 172 countries.

+Switzerland ranked 9th in the Environmental Performance Index for 2024.
+It scored well in parameters including air pollution, sanitation and drinking water, waste management, and climate change mitigation.